fabianaiolfi/eu-policy-feedback/README.md

 5. Systematic Evaluation of all Measurements (Nice to Have)
 - Compare results amongst themselves and with expert survey (e.g. [this expert survey](https://www.dropbox.com/scl/fi/392u06vxzhz6sqebe5mam/EU_Competencies_Index_codebook_v1.pdf?rlkey=vgbqc57dmxur7rakqpekdswy8&dl=0))
+- How reliable are the summaries compared to the preamble or entire text?

 ## General To Do
 - [ ] How to disregard / ignore laws that are *not* relevant?
 E.g. a law on abortion has no economic left-right ideology → One possible approach could be using a policy’s tags.
 Are there tags that indicate that a policy can be ignored?